awsdocs/aws-parallelcluster-user-guide/doc_source/building-custom-ami-v3.md

 }
 ```

 After about 15 minutes the stack events appear in the log event entry related to Image Builder creation\.
-You can now list image log streams and monitor the Image Builder steps by using `pcluster list\-image\-log\-streams` and `pcluster get\-image\-log\-events` commands\.
+You can now list image log streams and monitor the Image Builder steps by using [`pcluster list-image-log-streams`](pcluster.list-image-log-streams-v3.md) and [`pcluster get-image-log-events`](pcluster.get-image-log-events-v3.md) commands\.

 ```
 $ pcluster list-image-log-streams --image-id IMAGE_ID --region REGION \